hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 Define a non-centralized protocol (that is, one that does not involve a common store of state like a blockchain), whereby parties synchronize the state of their shared relationship by direct communication with one another.

+>NOTE: Although this protocol is described in an Indy HIPE, it is not dependent on Indy (either the Indy blockchain or Indy SDK).
+It uses DID Communications, so it made sense to define it next to other standards that the Indy community wants to adopt, using verbiage that Indy developers would understand.

 ## Motivation